-With ArcGIS Pro 2.4, you can plan your routes in ArcGIS Pro and then share them as route layers.
+With ArcGIS Pro 2.8, you can plan routes in ArcGIS Pro and share them as route layers.
 A route layer includes all the information for a particular route, such as the stops assigned to the route and travel directions.
-Route layers can be used by various applications.
-For example, they can be used by Navigator for ArcGIS, to provide route guidance for field workers; by Map Viewer, in the Directions pane to further customize the route contained in the route layer; or even by ArcGIS Pro to create a new route analysis layer from a route layer.
-A route layer is stored as an item in your portal which can be ArcGIS Online or your ArcGIS Enterprise portal.
-If a planned route needs to be modified—for example, to add a last-minute delivery—route layers can be used to share the updated route.
+Route layers can be used in various applications.
+For example, they can be used in ArcGIS Navigator to provide route guidance for field workers; in Map Viewer, in the Directions pane to further customize the route contained in the route layer; or in ArcGIS Pro to create a route analysis layer from a route layer.
+A route layer is stored as an item in your portal, either ArcGIS Online or an ArcGIS Enterprise portal.
+If you need to modify a planned route —for example, to add a last-minute delivery—you can use route layers to share the updated route.

 Share a route layer

-To share your route or closest facility analysis results as a route layer, click the Share as Route Layer button in the Share As group on the Route or Closest Facility tab.
+To share a route or closest facility analysis results as a route layer, click the Share As Route Layer button in the Share As group on the Route Layer or Closest Facility Layer, or VRP Layer tab.

-This opens the Share As Route Layers tool, which allows you to share the active network analysis layer as a route layer to your active portal.
+The Share As Route Layers tool opens, which allows you to share the active network analysis layer as a route layer to the active portal.

 Use a route layer

 Route layers that have been shared with your organization or groups within your organization are downloaded automatically in Navigator.
 Mobile workers can search for, select, and use any routes that are available to them.

 You can also obtain the ArcGIS Navigator link from the item details page of the route layer and share it by email or text message.
 Licensed Navigator users who have Navigator installed on their mobile devices can open the link and use the route.

 To edit a route layer, you create a route analysis layer from a route layer.
 Select the route layer on the Portal tab in the Catalog pane and add it to the current map.